Every LAST-SUNDAY-OF-THE-MONTH! 3/27, 4/24, 5/29, 6/26, 7/31, 8/28, 9/25, 10/30, 11/27, *12/18, etc.!

-Someday, someone you’ve helped will be in a video like this…
+Someday, someone you’ve helped may be in a video like this…

 …which they will proudly show their kids and grandkids and retell their origin story of how they became an American.
 As completely 100% an American as anybody else.